eriperspective/AI-MediaPie-Flight-Tracker/API-SETUP.md

 - Any errors encountered
 - Final data source used

-**Your app is working perfectly as-is!** The API integration is ready whenever you want to enable it. 🚀
+The API integration is ready.